Q: You have disabled comments on this site. How can I ask a question?

 Q: “Why only Android?”

 A: Because the Walkingtools laboratory is primarily an Android shop.
-We would be interested in working with a trusted group or individual on porting to other platforms.
+We spec out experimental Apps.
+We would be interested in working with a trusted group or individual within the University of California on porting to other platforms, especially iOS and Windows Phone.

 Q: “Who is responsible for this?”